LuccaMS/resume_analyzer/readme.md

 This application allows users to build a comprehensive resume database and interact with it through natural language queries.
 Recruiters can find the best candidates for specific positions simply by describing their requirements in free text.

+## Visual Interface

+If you're only interested in interacting with the graphical interface, follow the project execution steps and environment variable configuration.
+After that, access the following address: http://localhost:8501/.
+There, you will find the Streamlit interface to interact with the application.

 ## Technical Choices

 Check the [`choices.md`](docs/choices.md) file to learn more about the technical decisions regarding the project.